-Harvest mites, red bugs, berry bugs—whatever the name, chiggers are unwelcome everywhere!
+Harvest mites, berry bugs, chigger mites, trombiculid mites — or whatever the name you know them by, chiggers are unwelcome everywhere!
 These beings may be microscopic in size but the pain and inconvenience they bring can be quite humongous.

 The worst part?
-Due to their size, you won’t even know that you’re a victim of a chigger’s angry bite till the big, itchy bumps on your body beg your attention—and most specifically that of your fingernails.
+Due to the size of chigger mites, you won’t even know that you’re a victim of a chigger’s angry bite till the big, itchy bumps on your body beg your attention—and most specifically that of your fingernails.

-Wanting to get rid of these pesky mites is quite natural and understandable—here’s a guide on how to go about doing exactly that!
+Wanting to dispense with these pesky mites is quite natural and understandable—here’s a guide on how to go about doing exactly that!

 What Attracts Chiggers in the First Place?

-Chiggers are found all over the country, thriving in heat, humidity, moist conditions and thick vegetation.
+Chiggers are found all over the country, thriving in heat, humidity, moist conditions, dense vegetation, leaf litter, tall grasses etc.

 Apart from being attracted to these conditions, chiggers are attracted to the carbon dioxide that animals and humans exhale, gathering in wait in shaded spots to latch on to ankles and other suitable areas.